 Ingredients

-- 2 cup mung bean sprouts washed and strained thoroughly
+- 2 cups mung bean sprouts washed and strained (or soy bean sprouts)

 - 3 green onion sliced into 1-inch-long pieces